diantonioandrea/pacs-second/README.md

     ./main

+It is advised to redirect the output to a file due to its length.

 Furthermore, the executable could potentially be accelerated by removing the comment's `#` from the following line in the same [Makefile](./Makefile)[^1]:

 [^1]: This ignores some safety and integrity checks.